 Sherry is the president of Write It Right, Inc. It is a grant writing, evaluation and training business she has operated since 2000.

-Deara Threet lives and works in the City of Little Rock, AR.
-Deara has been employed at the local non-profit agency, New Futures for Youth, Inc. for over twenty-years where she has held the positions of Research and Evaluation Analyst, Manager of Information Systems and currently Program Specialist for Youth and Community Development.
+Deara Threet is a proud resident of southwest Little Rock, AR.
+Deara had been employed at the non-profit agency, New Futures for Youth, Inc. for over twenty-years where she held the positions of Research and Evaluation Analyst, Manager of Information Systems and Program Specialist for Youth and Community Development.
 She continues to work with the various youth programs of community & faith based organizations.

 Deara earned an Associates of Arts Degree from Monterey Peninsula Junior College in Monterey, CA. and a Bachelor of Arts Degree from Philander Smith College.